I tried running After Effects with AWS Deadline Cloud's CMF + my own S3 conda channel

 Verification Goals and Configuration

-- Jobs submitted from the AE Submitter plugin run to SUCCEEDED on Worker EC2
+- A job submitted from the AE Submitter plugin runs through to SUCCEEDED on the Worker EC2

-- aerender starts on the Worker during job execution without requiring Adobe sign-in
+- aerender launches on the Worker during job execution without requiring Adobe sign-in

-- The rendered PNG sequence can be retrieved via S3
+- The output PNG sequence can be retrieved via S3

 - The Worker can resolve and install the AE conda package from the self-managed S3 conda channel

 The verification configuration is as follows.
-The Submitter uses macOS with AE Trial and the Submitter plugin, and on the AWS side, one Render Worker EC2 (Windows Server 2022) and an S3 bucket with a self-managed conda channel were prepared.
+The Submitter uses AE Trial and the Submitter plugin on macOS, and on the AWS side, one Render Worker EC2 (Windows Server 2022) and an S3 bucket with a self-managed conda channel were prepared.
 AE 2026 was used in the verification.

-In addition to Python and the Worker Agent, the Render Worker needs py-rattler for conda package resolution, Git for Windows for calling bash inside the Queue Environment, and ae_render_only_node.txt to enable Adobe non-royalty bearing mode, all pre-installed.
-Since jobs will fail if these prerequisites are not in place, Worker setup plays an important role in the build flow.
+In addition to Python and the Worker Agent, the Render Worker requires py-rattler for conda package resolution, Git for Windows for calling bash inside the Queue Environment, and ae_render_only_node.txt to enable Adobe non-royalty bearing mode to be pre-installed.
+Since jobs will fail if these prerequisites are not in place, Worker setup occupies an important position in the build flow.

 Verification Results

-As a verification scene, a minimal AEP project with a single solid layer in a 640 x 480 / 24fps / 1 second composition was prepared, and a job was submitted from the Submitter plugin.
+A minimal AEP project with a single flat layer placed in a 640 x 480 / 24fps / 1-second composition was prepared as the test scene, and a job was submitted from the Submitter plugin.
 The output module was set to PNG Sequence.

-The job status transitioned from READY through STARTING and RUNNING to SUCCEEDED, with 3 tasks completing in 36 seconds.
+The job status transitioned from READY to STARTING, RUNNING, and through to SUCCEEDED, with 3 tasks completing in 36 seconds.
 The job output was retrieved locally with deadline job download-output, yielding 24 PNG frames in sequence.

-In this verification, a single-color gray PNG like the following was output.
+In this verification, the following single-color gray PNG was output.

 Checking CloudWatch Logs confirmed that aerender on the Worker output Finished composition and Total Time Elapsed: 1 Seconds before exiting with No errors detected, exiting with process return code: 0, and that no Adobe sign-in prompt appeared.

-It was confirmed on actual hardware that AE on CMF Fleet can resolve a conda package from a self-managed S3 conda channel and render in non-royalty bearing mode.
+It was confirmed in practice that AE on a CMF Fleet can resolve conda packages from a self-managed S3 conda channel and render in non-royalty bearing mode.

 Overall Flow

-The verification proceeded in the following 6 Phases.
-The purpose and what was done in each Phase is briefly described below.
-For detailed procedures, please refer to the reference links and official documentation.
+The verification proceeded through the following 6 phases.
+The purpose of each phase and what was done are briefly described below.
+For detailed steps, please refer to the reference links and official documentation.

-Farm / Queue / Fleet / Queue Environment / Storage Profile / IAM roles / S3 bucket / Security Groups / Key Pair are all created together using the AWS CLI.
-When creating a new CMF Fleet, the Fleet Worker Role specified needs to have an inline policy for CloudWatch Logs permissions manually attached in addition to the managed policy AWSDeadlineCloud-FleetWorker.
-This differs from SMF, and details are covered in our previous article Trying to run 3ds Max with AWS Deadline Cloud CMF + UBL.
+Farm / Queue / Fleet / Queue Environment / Storage Profile / IAM roles / S3 buckets / security groups / Key Pairs are created together using the AWS CLI.
+The Fleet Worker Role specified when creating a new CMF Fleet requires manually attaching an inline policy for CloudWatch Logs permissions in addition to the managed policy AWSDeadlineCloud-FleetWorker.
+This differs from SMF, and the details are covered in our previous article Running 3ds Max with AWS Deadline Cloud CMF + UBL.

 Phase 2.
 Obtaining the AE Binary and Uploading to S3

-A Windows Server 2022 EC2 is temporarily launched, AE Trial is installed from the Creative Cloud Desktop App, the AE Support Files folder is zipped, and uploaded to the archive_files/ prefix in S3.
+A Windows Server 2022 EC2 is temporarily launched, AE Trial is installed from the Creative Cloud Desktop App, and the AE Support Files folder is zipped and uploaded to S3 under the archive_files/ prefix.
 This follows the same procedure as the aftereffects-25.1 recipe README provided by AWS.

 Phase 3.
 Building the conda Package and Placing It in the S3 Channel

-Miniforge and conda-build are installed on local macOS, and an aftereffects-26.0 recipe is created based on the official AWS aftereffects-25.1 recipe.
-The version and sha256 in meta.yaml are updated, the conda package is built targeting win-64, and uploaded to the S3 channel.
+Miniforge and conda-build are installed on the local macOS, and an aftereffects-26.0 recipe is created based on AWS's official aftereffects-25.1 recipe.
+The version and sha256 in meta.yaml are updated, and the conda package is built targeting win-64 and uploaded to the S3 channel.

-Normally, building via the AWS Deadline Cloud Package Build Queue is the officially recommended route, but AE conda packages do not involve native code compilation (only copying Support Files and generating activate.d scripts), making cross-building from macOS possible.
+Normally, building through the AWS Deadline Cloud Package Build Queue is the officially recommended route, but since the AE conda package does not involve native code compilation (only copying Support Files and generating activate.d scripts), it can be cross-built from macOS.
 This method was adopted in this verification.

-The S3 conda channel is created as a private bucket, with read permissions for s3://<your-bucket>/Conda/Default granted to the Queue service role and the Worker role.
-The official AWS S3 conda channel procedure also shows an example of giving production queues read-only permissions to the /Conda prefix.
+The S3 conda channel is created as a private bucket, and read permissions to s3://<your-bucket>/Conda/Default are granted from the Queue service role and the Worker role.
+The AWS official S3 conda channel procedure also shows an example of granting read-only permissions to the /Conda prefix for production queues.

-AE 2026 Trial is installed from the Creative Cloud Desktop App on the local macOS, and AE script execution permissions (Allow Scripts To Write Files And Access Network) are enabled.
-The AWS Deadline Cloud Submitter installer is run to install the AE Submitter plugin, and the deadline CLI was installed in isolation in a dedicated venv (~/venvs/ae-submitter).
+AE 2026 Trial is installed on the local macOS from the Creative Cloud Desktop App, and the AE script execution permission (Allow Scripts To Write Files And Access Network) is enabled.
+The AWS Deadline Cloud Submitter installer is run to install the AE Submitter plugin, and the deadline CLI was installed in a dedicated venv (~/venvs/ae-submitter) for isolation.

 Phase 6.
 Job Submission and Verification

-The verification AEP was opened in AE, added to the Render Queue, then the Submitter UI was launched and the job was submitted.
+The test AEP was opened in AE, added to the Render Queue, and then the Submitter UI was launched to submit the job.

-Job status transitions and aerender behavior can be monitored with CloudWatch Logs and aws deadline list-jobs.
+Job status transitions and aerender operation can be monitored with CloudWatch Logs and aws deadline list-jobs.

 Insights Gained from Verification

-deadline-cloud-for-after-effects does not provide a Worker-side CLI.
-Workers obtain aerender via conda packages
+deadline-cloud-for-after-effects Does Not Provide a Worker-Side CLI.
+Workers Obtain aerender via the conda Package

-At the start of verification, it was assumed that, similar to adaptor packages for 3ds Max and Maya, pip installing deadline-cloud-for-after-effects would add a Worker-side CLI to PATH.
-In the 3ds Max verification, pip installing deadline-cloud-for-3ds-max added 3dsmax-openjd.exe to PATH, and this was the form in which jobs were executed on the Worker.
+At the start of verification, it was assumed that, similar to adaptor packages for 3ds Max and Maya, pip-installing deadline-cloud-for-after-effects would add the Worker-side CLI to PATH.
+In the 3ds Max verification, pip-installing deadline-cloud-for-3ds-max added 3dsmax-openjd.exe to PATH, and this was executed by the Worker to run jobs.

-However, checking pyproject.toml reveals that the [project.scripts] section is empty and no Worker-side CLI is provided at all. deadline-cloud-for-after-effects operates only as an AE Submitter on the Submitter side, and the created job bundle is designed to use aerender bundled with AE on the Worker side.
+However, checking pyproject.toml shows that the [project.scripts] section is empty, providing no Worker-side CLI at all. deadline-cloud-for-after-effects operates only on the Submitter side as an AE Submitter, and the created job bundle is structured so that the Worker uses aerender bundled with AE.

-The route that worked in this verification is a design where the AE Submitter embeds a CondaPackages parameter (e.g., aftereffects=26.0) in the OpenJD job template, and the Worker resolves the AE conda package from the conda channel via the Queue Environment to launch aerender.
-The contents of the AE conda package are a zip of the AE Trial installation.
-AWS provides AE 24.6 / 25.1 / 25.2 / 25.6 / 26.0 for SMF from the deadline-cloud channel, but since CMF Workers cannot access it, you need to create your own AE conda package.
+The path that worked in this verification is a design where the AE Submitter embeds the CondaPackages parameter (e.g., aftereffects=26.0) in the OpenJD job template, and the Worker resolves the AE conda package from the conda channel via the Queue Environment and launches aerender.
+The contents of the AE conda package are a zipped AE Trial installation.
+AWS provides AE 24.6 / 25.1 / 25.2 / 25.6 / 26.0 for SMF from the deadline-cloud channel, but since CMF Workers cannot reference it, you need to create your own AE conda package.

-The conda_queue_env_pyrattler.yaml in AWS Deadline Cloud Samples is a Queue Environment that can resolve conda packages via py-rattler without installing conda itself on the Worker.
-Since it reduces Worker setup, it was initially assumed that attaching this as-is would work.
+The conda_queue_env_pyrattler.yaml from AWS Deadline Cloud Samples is a Queue Environment that can resolve conda packages via py-rattler without installing conda itself on the Worker.
+Since it lightens Worker setup, it was initially assumed that attaching it as-is would work.

 However, when running a job on a Windows Worker, it fails at the conda env activation stage with FileNotFoundError: The system cannot find the file specified.
-The cause is that the Python script inside the Queue Environment calls bash via subprocess.check_call(["bash", capture_script]) during activation, and within capture_script, further Python is called using sys.executable.
-Since the Worker Agent starts Python with the relative path .\python.EXE, sys.executable is also propagated as a relative path, and when called from bash from a different CWD, the file cannot be found and it fails.
+The cause lies in the Python script inside the Queue Environment, which calls bash via subprocess.check_call(["bash", capture_script]) during activation, and the capture_script further calls Python using sys.executable.
+Since the Worker Agent launches Python with the relative path .\python.EXE, sys.executable propagates as a relative path, and when called from bash with a different CWD, the file cannot be found and it fails.

-The route that worked in this verification was adding a fallback to absolutize sys.executable in the Python script inside the Queue Environment.
+The path that worked in this verification was adding an absolute path fallback for sys.executable to the Python script inside the Queue Environment.
 The full patch is included in the appendix at the end of this article.
-Since no publicly available cases with this insight were found at the time of writing this article, I hope it will be helpful for those who get stuck with the same configuration.
+Since no published cases of this were found at the time of writing, I hope this serves as a reference for those who get stuck with the same configuration.

-For building AE conda packages, the README in AWS Deadline Cloud Samples introduces a method using the Package Build Queue (a configuration with a dedicated Build Fleet and Build Worker EC2).
-Initially, the plan was to follow this method.
+For building the AE conda package, the AWS Deadline Cloud Samples README introduces a method of setting up a Package Build Queue (a configuration with a dedicated Build Fleet and Build Worker EC2).
+This was initially the planned approach.

-However, the contents of the AE conda package are simply copying AE Support Files and generating activate.d scripts, with no native code compilation occurring.
-Therefore, cross-building is possible even from macOS by specifying CONDA_SUBDIR=win-64.
+However, since the AE conda package simply copies AE Support Files and generates activate.d scripts without any native code compilation, it can be cross-built from macOS by specifying CONDA_SUBDIR=win-64.

-However, the official AWS AE recipe only contains bld.bat (Windows wrapper) and build_win.sh (bash body), and macOS conda-build cannot find a build script and generates an empty package (displaying WARNING: No files or script found for output).
+However, the AWS official AE recipe only contains bld.bat (Windows wrapper) and build_win.sh (bash body), and macOS conda-build cannot find the build script and generates an empty package (outputting WARNING: No files or script found for output).

 The workaround adopted this time was simply copying build_win.sh as build.sh. macOS conda-build detects this and executes it with bash, correctly generating the win-64 conda package.
-Build time is about 30 minutes, significantly shorter compared to via the Package Build Queue (90 - 120 minutes including Build Worker EC2 startup and configuration).
+The build time is approximately 30 minutes, significantly shorter compared to going through the Package Build Queue (90-120 minutes including Build Worker EC2 startup and configuration).

 cp aftereffects-26.0/recipe/build_win.sh aftereffects-26.0/recipe/build.sh